Runner's Knee vs Jumper's Knee

 Another issue is Patellar Tendonitis is the main condition associated with Jumper's Knee and it can also be confused with Runner's Knee because Patella tracking issues may cause it as well.

-This means that it's important to not focus on the terminology and instead try to get a specific diagnosis if the pain is constant and doesn't get better after rest and recovery.
+This means that it's important to not focus on the terminology and instead try to get a specific diagnosis if the knee pain is constant and doesn't get better after rest and recovery.

 What is Runner's Knee?

 As mentioned above, Runner's Knee is a general term used to describe pain caused by conditions such as PFPS and Chondromalacia Patella.
+Runner's knee is one of the most common running injuries.

 Chondromalacia Patella is a common condition that involves the breakdown of the cartilage behind the knee cap so it can involve pain in, around or behind the knee cap.